National Security Legislative Calendar

 Fiscal Year 2019 National Defense Authorization Bill

-This week, the full House is expected to take up the Fiscal Year 2019 National Defense Authorization Bill.
+On May 24, the full House approved the Fiscal Year 2019 National Defense Authorization Bill by a vote of 351-66 after considering a number of amendments.
 The bill’s topline funding of $717 billion for the Department of Defense, the Department of Energy’s defense activities, and other defense spending is similar to the Trump Administration’s request.
-The House Rules Committee plans to meet May 21 and May 22 to set up debate and decide which amendments can be considered for floor votes.
-Over 550 have been submitted.

 Fiscal Year 2019 Energy and Water Appropriations Bill